East Washington Street Historic District (South Bend, Indiana)

-East Washington Street Historic District is a national historic district located at South Bend, St. Joseph County, Indiana.
-It encompasses 71 contributing buildings and 1 contributing structure in a predominantly residential section of South Bend.
+East Washington Street Historic District is a national historic district located at South Bend, Indiana.
+It encompasses 71 contributing buildings and one contributing structure in a predominantly residential section of South Bend.
 It developed between about 1880 and 1947, and includes notable examples of Italianate, Colonial Revival, American Foursquare, and Bungalow / American Craftsman style architecture and works by architects Austin & Shambleau.
 Notable buildings include the James and Marie Zimmerman House (1921), Eger House (1911), George and Emma Hewitt House (1905), Ruth and Edwin H. Sommerer House (1930), Chauncey T. Fassett House (1898), Dougdale Carriage Barn (1900), and Sunnyside Presbyterian Church (1923, 1951).

 It was listed on the National Register of Historic Places in 1999.